These baked Sweet Potato Fries are actually crunchy on the outside while still being soft on the inside. They are absolutely delicious!

 As I said, these are right up there on my final meal list, so I think they go with just about anything.
 But here are a few things that I like them with best:

-If you make these crispy sweet potato fries or any of my other recipes, please leave me a comment and let me know what you think!
+If you make this sweet potato fries recipe or any of my other recipes, please leave me a comment and let me know what you think!

 Sweet Potato Fries